-1.1: No link to the LMS was provided.
+- 1.1: No link to the LMS was provided.
 Consider adding instructions on how to access the course in the LMS.
-Consider adding the link to the actual course.

-1.2: The purpose and structure for the course was clearly explained in the syllabus.

-1.3: Etiquette expectations (sometimes called "netiquette") for online discussions, email, and other forms of communication should be covered.
-Examples include:

-- Be sensitive to the fact that there will be cultural and linguistic backgrounds, as well as different political and religious beliefs, plus just differences in general. - Use good taste when composing your responses in Discussion Forums.
+Consider adding the link to the actual course. - 1.2: The purpose and structure for the course was clearly explained in the syllabus. - 1.3: Etiquette expectations (sometimes called "netiquette") for online discussions, email, and other forms of communication should be covered.
+Examples include: - Be sensitive to the fact that there will be cultural and linguistic backgrounds, as well as different political and religious beliefs, plus just differences in general. - Use good taste when composing your responses in Discussion Forums.
 Swearing and profanity is also part of being sensitive to your classmates and should be avoided.
 Also consider that slang can be misunderstood or misinterpreted. - Don't use all capital letters when composing your responses as this is considered "shouting" on the Internet and is regarded as impolite or aggressive.
 It can also be stressful on the eye when trying to read your message. - Be respectful of your others' views and opinions.
 Avoid "flaming" (publicly attacking or insulting) them as this can cause hurt feelings and decrease the chances of getting all different types of points of view. - Be careful when using acronyms.
 If you use an acronym it is best to spell out its meaning first, then put the acronym in parentheses afterward, for example: Frequently Asked Questions (FAQs).
-After that you can use the acronym freely throughout your message. - Use good grammar and spelling, and avoid using text messaging shortcuts.

-1.4: Course and institutional policies were covered in the syllabus: Attendance Policy, Academic Dishonesty Policy, and Non-Discrimination were clearly described.
+After that you can use the acronym freely throughout your message. - Use good grammar and spelling, and avoid using text messaging shortcuts. - 1.4: Course and institutional policies were covered in the syllabus: Attendance Policy, Academic Dishonesty Policy, and Non-Discrimination were clearly described.
+There are dates listed by the headings that are between 4-7 years old, reviewer recommends adding a disclaimer such as, updated last 2013.
+Also some institutional policies do not list a specific email address or contact information.
+Please replace [email address] with correct and current information.

 1.5: Technology requirements were not stated in the syllabus.

-1.6: Prerequisite knowledge and competencies were not covered in the materials.
+Please include minimum requirements.
+1.6: Prerequisite knowledge and competencies were covered in the section: Co-Requisites.
 1.7: Minimum skills were not covered in course materials/syllabus.
-However, Computer Aided Design II is a prerequisite, so it is implied that the student's minimum skills must include those competencies.
+However, MAT117, BPT125 and BPT126 were required prior to taking this course.
 1.8: Even in a face-to-face course, it is desirable to have an instructor introduction/biography available for students to access online.
 A short introduction with some personal information will humanize the instructor in an online course and allow students to access the information at any time in a face-to-face course.
 1.9: A link to a discussion thread is not provided for students to communicate, informally, with each other outside of the class meetings.
-It may be inside the course itself which we cannot access.

-B. Learning Objectives & Competencies (15 points total) 2.1 The course learning objectives, or course/program competencies, describe outcomes that are 3 3 measurable 2.2 The module/unit learning objectives or competencies describe outcomes that are measurable 3 2 and consistent with the course-level objectives or competencies.
+B. Learning Objectives & Competencies (15 points total) 2.1 The course learning objectives, or course/program competencies, describe outcomes that are measurable 3 3 2.2 The module/unit learning objectives or competencies describe outcomes that are measurable 3 3 and consistent with the course-level objectives or competencies.
 2.3 All learning objectives and competencies are stated clearly and written from the learner's 3 3 perspective.
 2.4 The relationship between learning objectives or competencies and course activities is clearly 3 2 stated.
 2.5 The learning objectives or competencies are suited to the level of the course.
-3 3 Total 1 3
+Total 3 4